pepearayao/entremed_old/README.md

 # What is Entremed?

+:warning: NOTE THAT THIS IS OLD STUFF AND VERY BUGGY AND CRAPPY.
+NOW I USE SCRAPPY ITEMS AND PIPELINES CORRECTLY AND MORE SIMPLE ARCHITECTURE :warning:

 Entremed is a product to help clinics and healthcare proffesionals to match based on interest and qualifications.
 All of this has been made for the country of Chile.